popolonfr/Flash-ROM-SCC-Cartridge/README.md

     | 3    | B000h  | B000h–B7FFh  |

 * **Mapper in 16-bit mode.**
-  * When M = 1, the mapper operates in 16-bit mode, allowing up to 16,384 segments of 8 KB each.
+  * When  **`M`** = **1**, the mapper operates in 16-bit mode, allowing up to 16,384 segments of 8 KB each.
 A segment is assigned to one of the four pages by writing a 16-bit value to the register associated with that page.

     | PAGE | ADRESSES     | MIRROR RANGE |
     | ---- | ------------ | ------------ |